istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 ## Preventing possible attacks

-Consider the following security policies as they regard to egress traffic:
+Consider the following security policies for egress traffic:

 1. Application **A** is allowed to access `*.ibm.com`, which includes all the external services with URLs matching `*.ibm.com`.
 1. Application **B** is allowed to access `mongo1.composedb.com`.